 This 68-credit AAS degree program is offered on our Detroit Lakes campus and taught by an instructor with extensive industry experience.
 An advisory board comprised of local and regional industry members reviews our curriculum, ensuring that students learn the skills needed by employers.

-Civil Engineering Technology Associate in Applied Science (AAS)
+Civil Engineering Technology Associate of Applied Science (AAS)

 Locations: Detroit Lakes